soseazi/pal_pepper/README.md

 #### Youtube link: https://goo.gl/Pxnf1n

-If you find this code useful in your research, please cite:
+If you find this code useful in your research, please cite: (will be available after Feb, 06, 2018)

 ```
 @inproceedings{PALs2018,